Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

 where the integration extends over the energy window $eV$ set by the potential difference $V$.
 To determine the transmission function experimentally, we start from the measured $I-V$ characteristics and their numerical derivative.
-The differential conductance is fitted by the Fano formula given in Eq.~\eqref{eq:fano_line_shape}, yielding an analytical function $\left(\text{d}I/\text{d}V\right)_\text{fit}(V)$, as exemplarily shown by the red line in Fig.~\ref{fig:noise_model} (a).
+The differential conductance is fitted by the Fano formula given in Eq.~\eqref{eq:fano_line_shape}, yielding an analytical function $\left(\text{d}I/\text{d}V\right)_\text{fit}(V)$, as exemplary shown by the red line in Fig.~\ref{fig:noise_model} (a).
 After the successful parametrization and, hence, capturing the physics of the Kondo related ZBA, the resulting total transmission

 serves as the basis for the subsequent modeling of the noise characteristics.
-As shown in Fig. \ref{fig:noise_model} (b), interpreting $T(E)$ as a single spin degenerate channel leads to calculated excess noise that exceed the measured data.
+As shown in Fig.~\ref{fig:noise_model} (b), interpreting $T(E)$ as a single spin degenerate channel leads to calculated excess noise that exceeds the measured data.
 Similarly, the conductance measurements suggest that more than one spin channel is active in order to reach conductances larger than 0.5\,$G_0$.
-To empirically account for all measured Cu$_x$O junctions showing anomalous shot noise in the presence of a strong zero-bias peak (see SI for more examples), we construct a minimal two-channel model (2CM), which is sketched in Fig. \ref{fig:noise_model} (c).
+To empirically account for all measured Cu$_x$O junctions showing anomalous shot noise in the presence of a strong zero-bias peak (see Fig. S3 and S4 in the SI for more examples), we construct a minimal two-channel model (2CM), which is sketched in Fig.~\ref{fig:noise_model} (e).
 In this model, one channel $\tau_1(E)$ is spin polarized and carries the energy dependent profile of the Kondo resonance, while the second channel $\tau_0$ is spin degenerate and energy independent, providing a constant background contribution.
-As discussed below in Sec. \ref{Sec:minimal_model}, the SP may arise from the apex atoms, interconnecting the macroscopic leads with the central constriction.
+As discussed below, the SP may arise from the apex atoms, interconnecting the macroscopic leads with the central constriction.
 Their full transmission is

 and the zero-temperature shot noise is obtained by summing the spin resolved contributions of each channel: